rebelist/revelations/README.md

 ### Options

 - `--dataset` (required): Path to a JSONL file containing benchmark test cases with questions and expected answers
-- `--cutoff` (default: 5): The number of top documents (K) to retrieve and use for metric calculation
+- `--cutoff` (default: 5): Number of top documents (K) to retrieve and use for metric calculation
-- `--limit` (default: 15): Number of documents to retrieve from the database
+- `--limit` (default: 15): Total number of documents to retrieve from the database

 ### Metrics

-The benchmark provides two categories of metrics:
+The benchmark provides comprehensive evaluation across two categories:

-**Retrieval Performance Metrics:**
+#### Retrieval Performance Metrics

 - **Mean Reciprocal Rank (MRR)**: Measures how well the system ranks relevant documents at the top
-- **Normalized Discounted Cumulative Gain (NDCG)**: Evaluates the quality of ranking considering the position of relevant documents
+- **Normalized Discounted Cumulative Gain (NDCG)**: Evaluates ranking quality considering document position
 - **Keyword Coverage**: Percentage of keywords from expected answers found in retrieved documents
 - **Saturation@K**: Measures how many relevant documents are found within the top K results

-**Answer Quality Metrics:**
+#### Answer Quality Metrics

-- **Accuracy**: How factually correct the generated answers are
+- **Accuracy**: Factual correctness of generated answers
-- **Completeness**: How well the answers cover all aspects of the expected answer
+- **Completeness**: How well answers cover all aspects of the expected answer
-- **Relevance**: How relevant the answers are to the questions asked
+- **Relevance**: Relevance of answers to the questions asked

 ### Example